Eugenia Zukerman

 Eugenia Rich Zukerman (born September 25, 1944, Cambridge, Massachusetts) is an American flutist, writer, and journalist.
 An internationally renowned flute virtuoso, Zukerman has been performing with major orchestras and at major music festivals internationally for more than three decades.
 Since 1980 she has been the Classical Music Correspondent for CBS News Sunday Morning where she has profiled hundreds of artists.
 She was the Artistic Director of the lauded Bravo!
 Vail Valley Music Festival from 2003 to 2010.

 Education and personal life

 Eugenia Rich was initially an English major at Barnard College but decided to transfer to the Juilliard School in 1964 to pursue music studies under Julius Baker.
 She graduated in 1966 and two years later married violinist Pinchas Zukerman.
 The couple had two daughters together, opera singer Arianna Zukerman and blues/folk musician Natalia Zukerman.
 They frequently appeared together in concert until their divorce in 1985.

-Rich is the sister of Julie R. Ingelfinger, deputy editor at the New England Journal of Medicine, professor of pediatrics at Harvard Medical School, and consulting pediatric nephrologist at Massachusetts General Hospital.
+Rich is a sister of Julie R. Ingelfinger, deputy editor at the New England Journal of Medicine, professor of pediatrics at Harvard Medical School, and consulting pediatric nephrologist at Massachusetts General Hospital.